LLM Engineer - Context Engineering, AI Early Stage Project

 About the Role

-You will not just be training models.
 You will be architecting Agentic RAG workflows where VLMs (Vision-Language Models) and LLMs reason together to generate digital twins.
 You will bridge the gap between perception (Computer Vision), real-time sensing, and reasoning (Graph-based logic) to create digital value from complex real-world sources.

 How you will make 10x impact: